Analytics to strengthen Customer Engagement planning

 Many industries are transforming at a rapid pace and that is why brand managers need to be aware of the market situation and customer expectations.
 It is here that technologies like data analytics can help brands to stay ahead of the competition in a successful and innovative manner.
 According to Lightspeed’s Retail Technology Adoption report, close to 26% of retailers are planning to use data analytics to make better decisions during the coming year.

 The purchasing decision journey of consumers involves multiple points of contact, many of which are being captured, digitized and transformed into metrics and data by many brands and store managers.
 This is helped by many tools that are available in the market.
-As this customer engagement data plays a very important role in helping customers understand and comprehend customer behavior and analytics.
 As customer engagement data becomes an important factor, data insights can become a competitive advantage for a retailer and that is why gaining these data and their insights become very important.
 All this will result in better results not just for brand managers but also improve and enhance the overall experience of the shopper and consumers.

 Strategies You Should Be Using Customer Engagement planning